Referral System in Rails applications

 • Attractive but low cost: the reward users get for referring other users should be attractive to them while at the same time not breaking the bank for us.

-• Frictionless: every inch of friction we add to our referral program is going to worsen our results.
+• Frictionless: any friction we add to our referral program is going to worsen our results.
 We want to give users the ability to refer other users as simply as possible.

 How does it work